brillout/libassert/readme.md

   assert.usage(
     person.age && person.age>=0,
     // We print a nice error message telling the user his mistake.
-    '`person.age` should be a positive number.',
-    'The person with the wrong age is:',
+    'You should set `person.age` to a positive number.', 'The person with the wrong age is:',
     {person}
   );